ansys/pyensight/doc/source/calc_functions.rst

 ``CaseMap(2D or 3D parts, case to map from, scalar/vector/tensor, parts to map from, search option flag)``

-For all locations on the selected parts this function finds the specified variable value (scalar, vector, or tensor) from the *case to map from* using a variety of user-specified search options.
-If the variable in the *case to map from* is located at the nodes, then the casemapped variable will be defined on the nodes of the selected parts, and if the variable is located at the elements, then the casemapped variable will be defined at the elements of the selected parts.
+For all locations on the selected parts, this function finds the specified variable value (scalar, vector, or tensor) from the *case to map from* using a variety of user-specified search options.

+- If the variable in the *case to map from* is located at the nodes, the casemapped variable is defined on the nodes of the selected parts.
+- If the variable is located at the elements, the casemapped variable is defined at the elements of the selected parts.

-The idea is to map onto the selected parts, a variable from another case, usually for comparison purposes.
+The idea is to map onto the selected parts a variable from another case, usually for comparison purposes.
 It does this by taking the location of the nodes or centroid of the elements and looking at the other case to see if the variable in question is defined at that location in the field.
 If so, the value is mapped to the parts nodes or element value.
 The algorithm can be fairly expensive, so there are options to inform the search that finds a matching variable location.

-.. list-table:: Function Arguments
+.. list-table:: **Function arguments**
     :widths:  30 70

     * - case to map from